Pneumonia is an infection that causes inflammation in your lungs. The three main causes of pneumonia are bacteria, fungi, or viruses.

 Pneumonia is a common and very serious disease.
 The flu is often the cause of pneumonia.
 The Centers for Disease Control (CDC) ranks pneumonia combined with the flu as the 8th leading cause of death in the U.S. every year.

 Children and people over 65 are considered high-risk cases because their bodies are more susceptible to infection.
 Other high-risk groups include pregnant women and people who have weakened immune systems.

 Many cases of viral pneumonia clear up within a few weeks.
 However, viral pneumonia can range from mild to severe.
 Severe cases can be life-threatening.

-There are a number of viruses that can lead to viral pneumonia including:
+There are a number of viruses that can lead to viral pneumonia, including:

 - respiratory syncytial virus, which causes cold-like symptoms

 Pneumonia symptoms are a lot like flu symptoms.
 Most cases of viral pneumonia are mild.
 However, you should be aware that it could quickly develop into a more serious condition.
-Some common symptoms of pneumonia are
+Some common symptoms of pneumonia are:

 - muscle pain